Course summary

 Entry requirements

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent) Entry requirements: Normally a good undergraduate honours degree (2.1 or above), or equivalent from a university outside the UK.
-Our students come with a variety of relevant legal and non-legal experience and all applicants are considered on individual merit.
+These programmes are ideal preparation for PhD study.
+You must provide a sample of academic writing and a short abstract of the proposed research, and attend an interview with the programme director.

 Fees and funding